-2.17 Facilities and Deferred Maintenance Provide improved facilities to ensure a safe and modern environment where students can receive a high-quality education comparable to that of students in affluent communities. \$2,000,000.00 Yes 2.18 Safety budget Provide supplies to stay compliant with required safety concerns and SEL site supports. \$50,000.00 Yes 2.19 Director of Wellness Provide a coordinated effort for district SEL and wellness programs. \$170,000.00 No 2.20 SRO (Marysville City Limits) Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
+Action # Title Description Total Funds Contributing 2.17 Facilities and Deferred Maintenance Provide improved facilities to ensure a safe and modern environment where students can receive a high-quality education. \$2,000,000.00 Yes 2.18 Safety budget Provide supplies to stay compliant with required safety concerns and SEL site supports. \$50,000.00 Yes 2.19 Director of Wellness Provide a coordinated effort for district SEL and wellness programs. \$170,000.00 No 2.20 SRO (Marysville City Limits) Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
 Officers are used for educational, outreach, and support purposes.
 This supports students at risk, including foster youth and the homeless. \$70,000.00 No 2.21 YCSO SRO Officers are used in an outreach capacity to improve relationships between families and law enforcement, improve attendance, and avoid students entering the pipeline to prison.
 Officers are used for educational, outreach, and support purposes.
-This supports students at risk, including foster youth and the homeless. \$187,500.00 No 2.22 Elementary Wellness Center Provide paras for the elementary site to staff the wellness/discipline room and provide supplies for setup. \$621,000.00 Yes 2.23 Middle School Opportunity Room Provide one full-time teacher and one full-time intervention paras for each site to staff the Opportunity Room. \$435,000.00 Yes 2.24 High School Wellness Hub Provide one full-time wellness para for each site to staff the Wellness Hub. \$90,000.00 Yes
+This supports students at risk, including foster youth and the homeless. \$187,500.00 No 2.22 Elementary Wellness Center Provide paras for the elementary site to staff the wellness room and provide supplies for setup. \$621,000.00 Yes 2.23 Middle School Opportunity Room Yes 2.24 High School Wellness Hub Provide one full-time wellness para for each site to staff the Wellness Room. \$90,000.00 Yes

-2.25 Campus Security - Middle School Provide additional support to the school to ensure a safe learning environment in middle school. \$227,300.00 Yes 2.26 Campus Security - High School Provide additional support to the school to ensure a safe learning environment in the high schools. \$604,000.00 Yes 2.27 School safety software Provide software that focuses on communication and monitoring of campus safety from situations requiring lockdown to screening visitors. \$35,000.00 Yes
+Action # Title Description Total Funds Contributing 2.25 Campus Security - Middle School Provide support to the school to ensure a safe learning environment in middle school. \$227,300.00 Yes 2.26 Campus Security - High School Provide support to the school to ensure a safe learning environment in the high schools. \$604,000.00 Yes 2.27 School safety software Provide software that focuses on communication and monitoring of campus safety from situations requiring lockdown to screening visitors. \$35,000.00 Yes